lgarithm/crystalnet/README.md

-# Crystalnet: A fast deep learning library in 1K lines.
+# Crystalnet: A minimalist deep learning library in modern C++.

 Crystalnet is a novel deep learning library written in modern C and C++.
 Its core library has less than 1K lines of code.
 Though small, it is able to achieve high-performance comparable to giant engines such as Google TenserFlow.